kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 The discovery needs to be able to carry the following information:

 - Available QoS-class resource types.
-- Available classes withing each resource type.
+- Available classes within each resource type.
 - Whether the resource type is immutable or if it supports in-place updates.
   In-place updates of resoures might not be possible because of runtime limitations or the underlying technology, for example.